estebansep1/PongGame/Notes.md

 - Clean up overall CSS, mainly: @media queries (✅)
 - Implement options for 2 players or CPU gamemodes (✅)
 - Implement different way to display user without using the alert window
+- Add a "credits" page/or a modal to display credits
 - Add sounds